Short Life Working Group on Recognising Contributions to Research

 The Short Life Working Group on Recognising Contributions to Research will develop guidance on ‘recognising contributions to research’, regarding how individuals’ varied and various contributions to research activities are recognised in outputs, from articles, chapters and books, to talks and webpages etc.

-Schools and Depts may need to be required to interpret and expand on this guidance in each of their contexts (or indicate where such guidance already exists, whether produced internally or by a relevant professional body).
+Schools and Departments may need to be required to interpret and expand on this guidance in each of their contexts (or indicate where such guidance already exists, whether produced internally or by a relevant professional body).

 The need for this work arises from the following: